lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/use-cases.md

     const { Orientation } = constants;

     /**
-     * api is an axios instance that allows you to execute external and internal XHR requests.
+     * api is an axios instance that allows you to execute internal XHR requests only.
 Please take a look at the   specific documentation for this in the detailed API section.
      */
     api.get('/_ah/api/lumsites/v1/stockexchange/get?symbol=STOCK').then((response) => {
         const { data } = response;